Install SpinDB

 What's New in PostgreSQL 18

-PostgreSQL 18 was released in September 2025, and it is one of the most feature-rich major releases in years.
-Rather than listing every change from the release notes, this post focuses on the features that have the most practical impact for application developers, with SQL examples you can run yourself.
+PostgreSQL 18 dropped in September 2025, and it's one of the most feature-rich major releases in years.
+I'm not going to list every change from the release notes.
+Instead, here are the features with the most practical impact for application developers, with SQL examples you can run yourself.

 Set Up PostgreSQL 18 Locally

-Every example in this post runs on a stock PostgreSQL 18 install with no extensions.
-The fastest way to get there is with SpinDB, a CLI tool for running and managing databases locally.
+Every example runs on a stock PostgreSQL 18 install, no extensions.
+The fastest way to get there is SpinDB, a CLI for running databases locally.
 (What is SpinDB?)

 # Install SpinDB